FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-The trial forwarding rate is a derived quantity, calculated by multiplying the trial load by the trial forwarding ratio.
+The Trial Forwarding rate is a derived quantity, calculated by multiplying the Trial Load by the Trial Forwarding Ratio.

 Discussion: